Elias Syriani: Execution

-Syriani was pronounced dead at 2:12 a.m. on November 18, 2005 at the Central Prison.
-None of his children witnessed the execution, though they did meet him during the previous day, leaving about 11 p.m.
+On 18 November 2005, Syriani was to be executed by lethal injection in Central Prison.
+None of his children witnessed the execution, though they did meet him the previous day, leaving at about 11 p.m..
+Despite this, two of Syriani's friends, detectives who worked on his case, and media reporters were present as witnesses.
+After Syriani was wheeled into the execution chamber on a gurney, he was hooked up to an IV line at 2 a.m..
+Syriani was pronounced dead at 2:12 a.m., after being injected by three unidentified executioners.

-In his final statement he said:
+In his final statement, he said:

 I want to thank God first for everything that happened in my life.
 I want to thank my children.
 I want to thank my family, especially my sister, Odeet.
-I want to thank all the beautiful friends who share with me my sufferings for 15 years and four months and they so encouraged me, specifically Mr. and Mrs. Meg Eggleston who become a sister to me.
+I want to thank all the beautiful friends who share with me my sufferings [sic] for 15 years and four months and they so encouraged me, specifically Mr. and Mrs. Meg Eggleston who become [sic] a sister to me.
 She helped me a lot to accept everything.
-I thank everyone from the staff, nurses, chaplains.
-I thank everyone.
+I thank everyone from the staff, nurses, chaplains. [sic] I thank everyone.

-It was the 997th execution in the United States since the Gregg v.
+At 67, he was one of the oldest people executed in the United States since 1976 and was the 997th person executed since the Gregg v.
 Georgia decision.